 Here are a few of the best hotels and places to stay in the Takayama Station Area:

 - Hida Takayama Onsen Takayama Green Hotel: Choose from Japanese-style rooms and Western-style accommodations at this three-star hotel.
 You can also unwind in the hot springs or pay for the hotel’s massage services.
 If you aren’t tempted to travel out for dinner, the hotel offers seven different dining options.

 - Hotel Kuretakeso Takayama Ekimae: This modern hotel doesn’t offer any special features to draw in guests other than its location and quality furnishings.
 The four-star hotel sits just a couple of blocks from Takayama Station and Hida Kokubunji Temple.
 It’s a comfortable place to stay and one of the more convenient locations.

 - Wat Hotel & Spa Hida Takayama: Relax with drinks at the bar or indulge your taste buds at the on-site restaurant serving international cuisine.
 The elegant décor and furnishings also help this hotel stand out as one of the classier locations.

 - Country Hotel Takayama: Resembling a traditional Japanese store, this boutique-style hotel helps you get into the right mindset for exploring historic sites.
 You even get a traditional yukata robe during your stay.
 If you forget to bring any toiletries or need a late-night snack, the hotel also has its own 24-hour convenience store.

-✔ Best area to stay for rural landscapes and historic sightseeing
+✔ Recommend area for rural landscapes and historic sightseeing

 The Sakaurayama-Hachimangu area is north and northeast of the city centre and main historic district.
 It still offers close access to some of the cultural sights in the old town area but also gives you a break from the crowded tourist spots.